This map will show you where you can make the most of your disposable income.

 Speaking of women, they are getting stiffed from a fair paycheck even for the same amount of work and job title.
 The pay gap isn’t closing anytime soon.

-Article last modified on September 26, 2017.
+Article last modified on December 12, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Get All The Cheddar - AMP.
+Mobile users may also access the AMP Version: Where Your Money Is Worth the Most - AMP.